torvalds/linux/Documentation/teaching/lectures/intro.rst

 is attempted while running in user mode an exception will be generated and the kernel will take over to handle it.

-.. [#hypervisor] some processors may have even higher privileges then
+.. [#hypervisor] some processors may have even higher privileges than
                  kernel mode, e.g. a hypervisor mode, that is only accessible to code running in a hypervisor (virtual machine monitor)